SoftwareBrothers/adminjs-design-system/README.md

 ## Changing particular components

-Sometimes you might want to change the look and feel of one particular component - not entire theme.
+Sometimes you might want to change the look and feel of a particular component - not the entire theme.
 You can achieve that with `styled` method:

 ```
 import { Button } from '@admin-bro/design-system'
+import styled from 'styled-components'

 const MyRoundedButton = styled(Button)`
   border-radius: 10px;